-What about produce that EWG rates somewhere between the dirtiest and cleanest?
+What about produce that EWG rates somewhere between the dirtiest and cleanest (organic)?

-Over the last 30 years, the USDA has tested 126 different commodities from apples to zucchini, however the same products are not necessarily reviewed every year.
-The EWG lists focus on two distinct groups, the "dirtiest" and the "cleanest."
-Therefore it should be noted that 78 percent the fruits and vegetables tested by the USDA fall between the cracks of the EWG scrutiny and publicity.
+Over the last 30 years, the USDA has tested 133 different commodities from apples to zucchini.
+However the same products are not necessarily reviewed every year.
+The EWG lists focus on two distinct groups: the "dirtiest" and the "cleanest."
+Therefore, it should be noted that typically around 80 percent the fruits and vegetables tested by the USDA fall between the cracks of the EWG scrutiny and publicity.19

 Obviously, this critique of their work, and of the published literature available, focuses on the many advantages of consuming an organic diet.
-Please allow us to give18 just one example of why we recommend choosing organic produce, regardless of where an item falls on EWG's Shopper's Guide-certified organic potatoes.
+Please allow us to give just one example of why we recommend choosing organic produce, regardless of where an item falls on EWG's Shopper's Guide: certified organic potatoes.

 Historically, potatoes have been the number one vegetable crop consumed in the US.
-In 2021, each American consumed 29.3 pounds of fresh potatoes19; they also ate 54.6 pounds of potatoes processed into French fries and potato chips20.
+In 2023, each American consumed 29.7 pounds of fresh potatoes.20 And nearly 55 percent of all potatoes grown (by weight) were used for fries, chips, and shoestring potatoes.